NHMDenmark/Mass-Digitizer/monitor_script/readMe.md

         &emsp;done

 The part "do something with the file" was replaced with a call to a python script.
+An attempt was made using the Watchdog library, but that was unable to read events from he N drive as well.
 I believe the problem is the gap between operating systems : MACOS vs windows & Linux(Ubuntu) vs. windows.
 There is also different filesystems to consider.

+## Future developments
+I wish to implement the current code using the Watchdog library since it is a more elegant solution